mouseless/mouseless.org/how-we-work.md

 #### Tests and Coverage

-Check out one of our open source project, Baked, to see how we utilize test automation;
+Check out our open source project, [Baked][], to see how we utilize test automation;

 :link-button{to="https://github.com/mouseless/baked/actions/runs/18309280610" text="See in GitHub"}